circonus-labs/circonus-cookbook/README.md

     * name - Name of metric.
 Consult your check type docs for information on what can go here.
 Defaults to resource name.
     * type - Type of value returned - one of :text, :numeric,  or :histogram
-    * check_bundle - Name of the check bundle resource that shoudl contain this metric.
+    * check_bundle - Name of the check bundle resource that should contain this metric.
 Required.

 Example: